 Thermocouples have some advantages over other temperature measurement methods.
 For example, they measure temperature over a relatively small leaf area, and are thus suitable for measurements of individual leaves (including spatial variation within leaves or leaflets).
 Thermocouples measure leaf temperature via conduction from the leaf into the thermocouple bead and are thus immune to the view and emissivity issues that adversely affect non-contact sensors that rely on thermal radiation (infrared sensors and cameras).
 For this reason, thermocouples can also be used to measure leaf temperatures within the interiors of crowns and canopies, which are difficult if not impossible to measure using non-contact methods.
-Finally, thermocouples are relatively simple devices and are they cannot measure average temperatures over large areas and must maintain good contact between the thermocouple bead and the leaf.
+Finally, thermocouples are relatively simple devices and are therefore durable in outdoor weather conditions.
+The main disadvantages of thermocouples are that they cannot measure average temperatures over large areas and must maintain good contact between the thermocouple bead and the leaf.
 The latter may be especially challenging when the application requires long-term measurements in outdoor weather conditions.